ngyewkong/2048-clone/README.md

 - Okay will reload
 - Cancel will exit popup alert with current gameboard

+### Implement mobile swiping for mobile use case

+- swipe up down left right will be registered
+- grid is locked from scrolling from swipe action registered

 ## Features yet to implement:

 ### Winning Condition & Popup Alert

+### Arrow Keys physical buttons on-screen interactivity